gammafp/phaser-raw/README.md

 2. Run `npm install`
 3. Run `npm run dev`

-## Roadmap:

-Important: We ignore the obvious TypeScript errors in this first attempt.
-What is an obvious error?
-Any error that arises from converting the code to TypeScript but works fine in the JavaScript version.

-We will return to fix these errors later.

-- [x] Create a base project with a simple example
-- [ ] Convert all files to TS - current state
-- [ ] Refactor the code to be more TS friendly - if is possible
-- [ ] Add documentation
-- [ ] Add examples

 ## Phaser's folder

 The Phaser source code is located inside the `src/phaser` folder.